phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 phoronix-test-suite dummy_module.dummy-command

+This is a simple module intended for developers to just demonstrate some of the module functions.

 ### Generate Perf FlameGraphs For Tests
 Setting FLAME_GRAPH_PATH=<path to flamegraph path> will auto-load and enable this Phoronix Test Suite module.
 The module will generate a Linux perf FlameGraph for each test run during the benchmarking process.
 Details on FlameGraph @ https://github.com/brendangregg/FlameGraph